 • have a health condition, like diabetes or anemia

-OK, now we’ve covered that: If you’re clear to give it a go and you’re keen to pump up your metabolism as we’ve described, all you need to do now is choose your intermittent fasting schedule!
+OK, now we’ve covered that: if you’re clear to give it a go and you’re ready to pump up your metabolism as we’ve described, all you need to do now is choose your schedule!

-Time-restricted feeding is fasting for a period of time, and eating within the time that’s left, every day.
+Time-restricted eating means fasting for a period of time and eating within the time that’s left every day.

-TRF is a SIMPLE, accessible option, so if you’re just starting out, we’d recommend you start here (and have a read of our intermittent fasting for beginners guide to get you feeling comfortable and confident as you do).
+TRE is a simple, accessible option, so if you’re just starting out, we’d recommend you start here (and have a read of our intermittent fasting for beginners guide to get you feeling comfortable and confident as you do).

-The warrior diet is also in the TRF family.
-It’s a 20 hour fast with a 4 hour eating window.
+The Warrior Diet (a version of 20:4 intermittent fasting) is also in the TRE family.
+It’s a 20-hour fast with a 4-hour eating window.

-If this feels like it could be right for you, start with a shorter fast and expand that over time rather than just dropping straight into the full 20:4.
-With a 20 hour fast, the hunger can be heavy and insistent, and it takes practice and skills to be able to squeeze all the nutrients you need into a 4 hour window.
+With a 20-hour fast, the hunger can be heavy and insistent, and it takes practice and skills to be able to squeeze all the nutrients you need into a 4-hour window.
+That’s why this is a schedule we don’t recommend unless you’ve got that medical seal of approval.

 The 5:2 diet